Matt-Hayter/Mouse-Heart-Models/README.md

 # Cellular-Level Computational Models of the Mouse Heart

+These complex models describe the electrophysiology of mouse cardiac cells, and simulate heart beats at the cellular level

 ## Monorepo containing:
 - Atrial Myocyte Model, driven by an external stimulus
 - Atrial Myocyte Model coupled to Sinoatrial Pacemaker Cell model